-e blueprint forsafety Supplement

-INFORMATION PURPOSE: A prosecutor needs

-or stays when not at the address of the incident could be important clues for investigators and prosecutors to more quickly locate the suspect at well as to provide additional evidence of or additional witnesses to the suspect's guilt.
+INFORMATION PURPOSE: A prosecutor needs as well as those involving violence with injury and repeat offenders, for issuing warrants.
+Additionally, flight can be evidence of guilt.
+Therefore, details about where the suspect might have gone and where he/she lives or stays when not at the address of the incident could be important clues for investigators and prosecutors to more quickly locate the suspect at well as to provide additional evidence of or additional witnesses to the suspect's guilt.
 Where and when the suspect was located may tend to negate a claim that someone else did it.

-MEDICAL TREATMENT

-At the scene and at the medical facility NOTE : A medical release without a date and Social Security Number will not be honored by any medical facility. medical records.
+MEDICAL TREATMENT At the scene and at the medical facility NOTE: A medical release without a date and Social Security Number will not be honored by medical records.
 Medical records of the victim's injuries and physical impairments help a prosecutor corroborate the victim's or suspect's versions of the event and evaluate the strength and seriousness of the case.
-These records can back up the officer's description of injury and thus help the prosecutor prove the required element of injury or disprove any defenses the suspect may offer.
+These records can back up the officer's description of injury and thus help the prosecutor prove the required element of injury or disprove any defenses the suspect may offer. any medical facility.
 Medical records of the victim's injury support requests for restitution for medical care, physical therapy and lost wages at the time of sentencing.
 Statements for purposes of medical treatment or diagnosis are exceptions to the rule of evidence that prohibits the admission of hearsay statements into evidence.
-Whether or not the victim participates in the prosecution, a certified copy of her medical record can be admitted into evidence, and a medical responder who interviewed the victim in order to provide treatment or diagnosis can testify to what the victim said.
-Thus, a prosecutor will also need the names and contact information of medical responders.
+Whether or not the victim participates in the prosecution, a certified copy of her medical record can be admitted into evidence, and a medical responder who interviewed the victim in order to

-DANGEROUS SUSPECT ASS SESSMENT

-Suspect owns or has access to guns Suspect likely to use weapon against family member or others. to know the level of danger.
+INFORMATION PURPOSE: A prosecutor needs provide treatment or diagnosis can testify to what the victim said.
+Thus, a prosecutor will need consent from the victim to obtain the record or his/her contact information to obtain consent later.
+The prosecutor will also need the names and contact information of medical responders.
+DANGEROUS SUSPECT AS SESSMENT Suspect owns or has access to guns Suspect likely to use weapon against family member or others. to know the level of danger.
 An assessment of risk or danger alerts a prosecutor to the level of danger a case presents.
 Recent separation, for example, is a significant risk factor for homicide and repeat violence.
 This information will impact, bail-setting, charging, decisions to dismiss, plea negotiations, and sentencing.
 It is central to the two key questions facing the court: (1) What will it take to stop this person's violence?
 (2) What will it take to protect this victim?
+Violence getting more severe or more frequent.
+How? ans vicini: